-- 2. A director who is on an excessive number of boards: We will typically recommend voting against a director who serves as an executive officer of any public company while serving on a total of more than three public company boards (i.e., their own company's board and two others), and any other director who serves on a total of more than six public company boards.
-Academic literature suggests that one board takes up approximately 248 hours per year of each member's time.
-We believe this limits the number of boards on which directors can effectively serve, especially executives at other companies.
-Further, we note a recent study has shown that the average number of outside board seats held by CEOs of S&P 500 companies is 0.6, down from 0.9 in 2004. - 3.
+- 1. A CFO who is on the board: In our view, the CFO holds a unique position relative to financial reporting and disclosure to shareholders.
+Due to the critical importance of financial disclosure and reporting, we believe the CFO should report to the board and not be a member of it. - 2.
 A director who provides or a director who has an immediate family member who provides material consulting or other material professional services to the company.
 These services may include legal, consulting, or financial services.
 We question the need for the company to have consulting relationships with its directors.
 We view such relationships as creating conflicts for directors, since they may be forced to weigh their own interests against shareholder interests when making board decisions.
-In addition, a company's decisions regarding where to turn for the best professional services may be compromised when doing business with the professional services firm of one of the company's directors. - 4.
+In addition, a company's decisions regarding where to turn for the best professional services may be compromised when doing business with the professional services firm of one of the company's directors. - 3.
 A director, or a director who has an immediate family member, engaging in airplane, real estate, or similar deals, including perquisite-type grants from the company, amounting to more than \$50,000.
-Directors who receive these sorts of payments from the company will have to make unnecessarily complicated decisions that may pit their interests against shareholder interests. - 5.
-Interlocking directorships: CEOs or other top executives who serve on each other's boards create an interlock that poses conflicts that should be avoided to ensure the promotion of shareholder interests above all else. - 6.
+Directors who receive these sorts of payments from the company will have to make unnecessarily complicated decisions that may pit their interests against shareholder interests. - 4.
+Interlocking directorships: CEOs or other top executives who serve on each other's boards create an interlock that poses conflicts that should be avoided to ensure the promotion of shareholder interests above all else. - 5.
 All board members who served at a time when a poison pill with a term of longer than one year was adopted without shareholder approval within the prior twelve months.
 In the event a board is classified and shareholders are therefore unable to vote against all directors, we will recommend voting against the remaining directors the next year they are up for a shareholder vote.
 If a poison pill with a term of one year or less was adopted without shareholder approval, and without adequate justification, we will consider recommending that shareholders vote against all members of the governance committee.
 If the board has, without seeking shareholder approval, and without adequate justification, extended the term of a poison pill by one year or less in two consecutive years, we will consider recommending that shareholders vote against the entire board.